 b) A written examination dealing with the literature of contemporary music theory.

-c) A written examination covering a body of music associated with the thesis topic and the literature, contemporary and historical, pertinent to this repertoire.
+c) An oral examination involving prepared oral presentations on four topics closely related to the thesis project, and directly engaging (i) a selected body of music associated with the thesis topic and (ii) selected scholarly contributions, contemporary and historical, pertinent to this repertoire.

 The comprehensive examination has five parts, each devoted to a general topic chosen in consultation about six months prior.
 Three or four of these are selected by the student's committee, and one or two by the student.
 About one month before the exam, more focused questions relating to the same topics are provided.
 The format of the exam is subject to some change and flexibility but in general is written and/or presented over two days.
 It consists of two sit-down essays written in conventional examination format; one pre-written paper in academic conference format (20-25 minutes) read to the examiners; presentation of the results/documentation of one research activity in written form; and one formal lecture as if to a class, with annotated bibliographic supplement.